charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 While it is _possible_ to download a snap package from the store, each snap will then need to be authenticated, and subsequent updates, even in the case of security updates, will require manual intervention.
-To avoid this, the recommended solution is to use the [snap-store-proxy][] software.
+To avoid this, the recommended solution is to use the [Snap Store Proxy][] software.

-The snap store proxy can also be configured to run in an "air-gap" mode, which disconnects it from the upstream store and allows snaps to be "sideloaded" into the local store.
-Information on how to do this is in the [snap store proxy documentation][sideload].
+The Snap Store Proxy can also be configured to run in an "air-gap" mode, which disconnects it from the upstream store and allows snaps to be "sideloaded" into the local store.
+Information on how to do this is in the [Snap Store Proxy documentation][sideload].

 Note: Running the Snap Store Proxy also requires access to a PostgreSQL database,